AI Research Tools in 2026: When 'Real-Time' Data Isn't Actually Real

 3. The "I Don't Know" Rule

-If we can't find verified information, we say so.
-From our workflow:
+If we can't find verified information, we say so:

 "OpenRouter hasn't published detailed infrastructure specs.
 Best available data suggests TypeScript + Effect backend with edge deployment, but database and orchestration details are unconfirmed."